claws/gestalt/CONTRIBUTING.rst

         (venv) $ make check-coverage

-    Review the output produced in ``docs/source/coverage/coverage.html``.
+    Review the output produced in ``docs/source/_static/coverage/index.html``.
 Add additional test steps, where practical, to improve coverage.

   * The change should be style compliant.
-Perform style check.
+Apply style formatter.

     .. code-block:: console

-        (venv) $ make check-style
+        (venv) $ make style

     See the :ref:`style-compliance-label` section for more information.